muarshad01/LLM/Notes/lecture06_notes.md

 ***

 ## Attention Mechanism
-* Attention mechanism gives the LLM selective access to the whole input sequence when generating output one-word at a time.
 * Allows the LLM to understand the importance-of-words and not just the word-in-the-current-sentence but in-the-previous-sentences, which have come long before also.
-* Context is important in predicting the next-word.
 * Allows the LLM to give access to the entire context and select or give weightage to which words are important in predicting the next-word.
+* Gives the LLM selective-access to the whole-input-sequence when generating output one-word at a time.

+#### Types
-####        Multi-Head Attention
+1. Multi-Head Attention
-#### Masked Multi-Head Attention
+2. Masked Multi-Head Attention
-#### Positional Encoding
-#### input/output embedding

 ***

-## Stage-2: Pre-Training
+## Pre-Training
 1. Training Loop
 2. Model Evaluation
 3. Loading pre-trained weights to build our foundational model.

-* We'll break it down into epox
+* We'll break it down into epoch
-* Compute the __Gradient of the Loss__ in each Epoch and we'll update the parameters towards the end
+* Compute the Gradient of the Loss (loss  validation)
-* We'll also do __model evaluation__ and loading pre-train weaps
+* Update the parameters towards
-* evaluation training and validation losses
+* Model evaluation
+* Loading pre-trained weights

-## Stage-3: Fine-tuning the LLM
+## Fine-tuning the LLM
 * If we want to build specific applications, we will do fine-tuning.

 #### Tools